4d/4d-for-ios/website/translated_docs/ja/Features-DeepLinking.md

 4. Fill in your **On Mobile App Action** method
 5. アプリをビルドする
-6. おつかれさまでした！
+6. And thats it!

-You're now able to share the content that you're currently viewing (whether it's a list or detail form) with everyone else!
+You're now able to share the content that you're currently viewing (whether it's a list or detail form) with all of your collegues!

 Here's an example of the **On Mobile App Action** method: